xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/multi-vendor_getting_started_for_admin.md

 order: 100
 published: false
 ---
-This article provides an overview of the tasks that should be performed by the administrator of a multivendor X-Cart store in connection with the activation and use of the addon **Multi-vendor**.
+This article provides an overview of the steps which the administrator of an X-Cart store needs to take to launch a multivendor X-Cart-based marketplace.

 By "administrator" we mean the store owner or an agent acting on behalf of the store and represented by an X-Cart store user with the access level "Administrator" and the role "Administrator".